juice-shop/juice-shop/README.md

 > You can find some less common installation variations in
 > [the _Running OWASP Juice Shop_ documentation](https://pwning.owasp-juice.shop/part1/running.html).

+> For safety reasons all potentially dangerous challenges are disabled (along with their underlying vulnerabilities) when a containerized environment is detected.
+Please refer to [the eBook](https://pwning.owasp-juice.shop/part1/challenges.html#potentially-dangerous-challenges) for more details.

 ### From Sources

 ![GitHub repo size](https://img.shields.io/github/repo-size/juice-shop/juice-shop.svg)